elyra-ai/examples/component-catalog-connectors/README.md

-## Bring your own component catalog connector
+## Component catalog connectors

-Lorem Ipsum
+This content is under development.